American Recovery and Reinvestment Act of 2009

 Provides $3.2 billion toward the Energy Efficiency and Conservation Block Grant Program, as authorized by the Energy Independence and Security Act of 2007.
 These grants are for state, local, and tribal governments for energy efficiency improvements, primarily in the transportation and building sectors.

 Provides $2 billion toward grants for advanced battery systems and electric vehicle components manufacturing.
 These funds are intended to support domestic manufacturing of advanced lithium ion batteries and hybrid electric systems and components.
 Provides $300 million toward competitive grants for alternative fuels and advanced vehicle projects, as authorized by Section 721 of the Energy Policy Act (EPAct) of 2005.
-The grants are for state governments, local governments, and metropolitan transportation authorities, in partnership with an active and designated Clean Cities coalition.
+The grants are for state governments, local governments, and metropolitan transportation authorities, in partnership with an active and designated Clean Cities and Communities coalition.

 Provides $400 million to support vehicle electrification efforts.
 Refer to Idaho National Laboratory’s Light-Duty Electric-Drive Vehicle and Charging Infrastructure Testing - Plug-in Electric Vehicle and Infrastructure Analysis Report for more information.